 Each year Visa pays billions in "[c]lient incentives [that] consist of incentives provided in contracts with financial institution clients, merchants and strategic partners for various programs designed to grow payments volume, increase Visa product acceptance, win merchant routing transactions over our network and drive innovation.
-These incentives are primarily accounted for as reductions to revenues."
+These incentives are primarily accounted for as reductions to revenues."276 years 2019 and 2020.277 Mastercard similarly pays incentives for marketing purposes of approximately \$8 billion per year in 2019 and 2020:

-Visa paid \$5.5 billion in client incentives in fiscal year 2018, and more than \$6 billion in fiscal years 2019 and 2020.
-Mastercard similarly pays incentives for marketing purposes of approximately \$8 billion per year in 2019 and 2020:
+Visa paid \$5.5 billion in client incentives in fiscal year 2018, and more than \$6 billion in fiscal

 "In order to increase transaction volumes, enter new markets and expand our Mastercard-branded cards and enabled products and services, we seek to enter into business agreements with customers through which we offer incentives, pricing discounts and other support that promote our products.
-In order to stay competitive, we may have to increase the amount of these incentives and pricing discounts."
+In order to stay competitive, we may have to increase the amount of these incentives and pricing discounts."278 merchants within their program if they hit certain metrics:

-Alibaba, as part of its "merchant incentive program," provides preferential commission rates for merchants within their program if they hit certain metrics:
+Alibaba, as part of its "merchant incentive program," provides preferential commission rates for

-&lt;sup>275 Preclearance letter, September 26, 2019 (SEC-LIT-EPROD-000071389, at 394 and 408).
-See also, MoneyGram and Ripple, Work Order #1, June 17, 2019 (RPLI\SEC0239684).
+275 Preclearance letter, September 26, 2019 (SEC-LIT-EPROD-000071389, at 394 and 408).
+See also, MoneyGram and Ripple, Work Order #1, June 17, 2019 (RPLI_SEC0239684).

-&lt;sup>276 Visa 2020 Annual Report, at 45, 47.
+276 Visa 2020 Annual Report, at 45, 47.

-&lt;sup>277 Visa 2020 Annual Report, at 47.
+277 Visa 2020 Annual Report, at 47.

-&lt;sup>278 Mastercard 2020 Annual Report, at 25, 48.
+278 Mastercard 2020 Annual Report, at 25, 48.

-"Commission revenue did not grow in proportion to the growth of Tmall online physical goods GMV (excluding unpaid orders) primarily because of the revenue mix shift within Tmall Supermarket from commission-based revenue towards direct sales, which is classified as 'Others' revenue under China commerce retail business, and also because more merchants under our merchant incentive program achieved annual GMV targets and received preferential commission rates."

-164. Another example of such incentives can be found in trading platforms.
-Trading platforms may subsidize market makers to foster liquidity, offer volume discounts to attract the most active traders, subside investment in costly technology, and structure trading fee models to reward liquidity providers.
+"Commission revenue did not grow in proportion to the growth of Tmall online physical goods GMV (excluding unpaid orders) primarily because of the revenue mix shift within Tmall Supermarket from commission-based revenue towards direct sales, which is classified as 'Others' revenue under China commerce retail business, and also because more merchants under our merchant incentive program achieved annual GMV targets and received preferential commission rates."279 platforms may subsidize market makers to foster liquidity,280 offer volume discounts to attract the most active traders, subside investment in costly technology,281 and structure trading fee models to reward liquidity providers.282 are met, such as quantity purchased, type of payment used, or customer loyalty - can have significant pro-competitive effects, one of which is achieving economies of scale: